RESEARCH

 - We aim to develop cell image analysis technique for cell quality control and develop culture scaffold materials for controlling cell quality.
 For this purpose, we label glycolipids in cell membranes and search for glycan binding peptides in cell membranes.

-Bingyuan ZHANG
+Bingyuan Zhang

 - Research interests